Back to blog

 Camera: medium shot side-on, 50mm

-Motion: slow-motion pour, splash dynamics, droplet fall
+Motion: slow-motion pour, splash dynamics, droplet fall with surface tension

 8. Lifestyle product placement

-Subject: [product] in domestic context
+Subject: [product] in a domestic context

 Context: [home setting + warm light]